 |Wellue Portable EKG Monitor||$||continual readings||2–3 hours||wearable and discreet|

 Clinical or hospital-grade ECG monitors have leads, wires, and devices called electrodes.
 A healthcare professional will tape the electrodes to different parts of your body to measure your heart rhythm.

 Home or personal-use ECGs, which are a type of consumer electronics, typically have sensors built into them.
 You can hold one or two fingers against the sensors or wear the sensors on your wrist or body.
 The sensors are like electrodes that pick up and record your heart’s electrical activity.

 Some personal-use ECG devices have built-in screens so you can see your heart rhythm on the monitor.
 Other devices connect to a smartphone or computer application where you can record, view, store, and share your ECG readings.

-Personal-use ECG monitors usually give a close reading of your heart rhythm and rate.
+Personal-use ECG monitors often give a close reading of your heart rhythm and rate.
 They may have one or two leads, or points of contact on your body.
 Clinical or hospital-grade ECGs, on the other hand, use 12 leads, so they’re more sensitive.

 For these reasons, don’t panic if your personal-use ECG gives you an unusual reading.
-Take more readings and send the measurements to your doctor via email if possible.
+Take more readings and send the measurements to your doctor via email, if possible.
 Your doctor can double-check any strange heart readings with a more accurate ECG.